40 Health Symptoms You Should Never Ignore

 As we age, our tooth enamel begins to wear away, making us more sensitive to cold or hot foods.
 However, if you notice that the enamel in the back of your teeth is wearing down rapidly, it could be a sign that you have acid reflux.
 While sugary drinks and snacks will wear down the enamel on the front of your teeth, stomach acids are the culprits for the disappearance of enamel in the back of the teeth.
 A study by the University of Alabama found that 40% of gastroesophageal reflux disease (GERD) patients had significant tooth decay and only 10% of them weren't diagnosed with acid reflux.

 The Remedy Rx: It's important to seek treatment from a gastrointestinal (GI) specialist if you or your dentist notice this pattern in your enamel loss.
 If your acid reflux goes untreated, it can cause tooth decay or loss and can also increase your risk for esophageal cancer.

 Your nipples are bleeding

 Bloody nipple discharge can be a scary symptom for many women.
 If you see a bloody discharge leaking from your nipples, it can be a sign of breast cancer.
 However, this symptom may also simply be caused by intraductal papilloma, or duct ectasia, instead of breast cancer.
 According to the Harbor-UCLA Medical Center, this bloody nipple discharge is most frequently benign.

-Recommendation: If you experience this symptom, get a mammogram to make sure it’s not breast cancer and consult your doctor about treating your duct ectasia.
+The Remedy Rx: If you experience this symptom, get a mammogram to make sure it's not breast cancer and consult your doctor about treating your duct ectasia.
 You may qualify for a surgery to remove the ducts and stop the bleeding.